 Lesson Plan - Get It!

 - What do the two shapes above have in common with essay writing?

-You might be thinking, "What do an hourglass and a circle made out of arrows have in common with each other and with essay writing?"
+- What do an hourglass and a circle made out of arrows have in common with each other and with essay writing?

 The answer is that an essay can be thought of as both shapes.
 In turn, these two shapes influence the structure of the introduction and conclusion paragraphs in an essay.